agile-ts/documentation/docs/main/StyleGuide.md

 :::note

-**AgileTs isn't bound to any specific Style-Guide** but there are some you may get inspiration from.
+**AgileTs isn't bound to any specific Style-Guide**, but there are some you may get inspiration from.

 :::

-## 🚀 Suggestion
+To give you an idea of possible structures of applications using AgileTs as a state management framework, we have prepared some inspirations for you.

-To give you an idea of a possible organisation of _Agile Instances_ like States, Collections, ..
+Feel free to pick one and tweak it to your needs.

-I will show you a way which worked well for me.
-Feel free to tweak it to your needs
+## 🚀 Inspiration 1

 In this Style-Guide we have a so called `core` at the top level of our `src` folder beside our UI-Components.
 This so called `core` is thought to be the brain of our application and should contain all business logic